nissy-dev/resume/README.md

 - Implemented new tenant management services for the new infrastructure
   - Engineered a high-performance job queue using Go and MySQL to handle tens of thousands of jobs
   - Implemented robust error handling and retry mechanisms to ensure data integrity during tenant operations
-- Established observability infrastructure using Grafana and Prometheus
+- Established observability infrastructure using Grafana and VictoriaMetrics
   - Designed custom dashboards and alerting workflows to enable proactive incident detection and management

 #### Cybozu Office frontend re-architecting project (2023/09 - 2024/06)